GDD-Nantes/HeFQUIN-FRAW/README.md

         --confDescr ExampleEngineConf.ttl \
         --frawConfDescr f200_UOJ.ttl
     ```
     where
     * the `--port` argument specifies the port at which the service shall listen and
     * the `--path` argument specifies the custom URL path serving the different endpoints
     * the `--federationDescription` argument refers to a file (e.g., `fedshop200.ttl`) that contains an [RDF-based description of your federation](https://liusemweb.github.io/HeFQUIN/doc/federation_description.html).
     * the `--confDescr` argument refers to a file (e.g., `f200_eval.ttl`) that contains an RDF-based description of the engine used to process queries sent to the SPARQL endpoint.
     * the `--frawConfDescr` argument refers to a file (e.g., `f200_UOJ.ttl`) that contains an RDF-based description of the engine used to process queries sent to the sampling endpoint.

-    This configuration assumes a federation of 200 endpoints as described in [[FedShop][https://github.com/GDD-Nantes/FedShop]] that all offer to process queries with random walks.
+    This configuration assumes a federation of 200 endpoints as described in [FedShop](https://github.com/GDD-Nantes/FedShop) that all offer to process queries with random walks.
-    The easiest way to set up such a federation is using [[RAW x Passage][https://github.com/passage-org/passage]].
+    The easiest way to set up such a federation is using [RAW x Passage](https://github.com/passage-org/passage).

 * **_Interacting with the HeFQUIN-FRAW Service_**
   * After starting up the HeFQUIN-FRAW service, you can first test it test by opening [`http://localhost:8080/`](http://localhost:8080/) in a Web browser (assuming that you have started the service at port 8080 and without specifying a custom path).